 Take advantage of UNL’s membership in the Mid-America Universities International (MAUI) organization by studying as an exchange student at one of 31 Utrecht Network universities in 29 European countries.
 Visit the MAUI-Utrecht website to learn more.

 MAUI-Utrecht places students once a year.
 MyWorld application deadline is February 14th.
 A limited number of placements are still available for Spring 2014.

 MAUI-Utrecht Program List (MyWorld)

-With approval from an Education Abroad advisor, UNL students may participate in provider programs.
+With approval from an Education Abroad Coordinator, UNL students may participate in provider programs.
 However, students and their parents must understand that UNL does not administer provider programs.
 Students will receive support from UNL Education Abroad staff, but students will also work directly with the provider staff.
 On-site support and staff will be from the provider organization.

-Schedule a meeting with an Education Abroad advisor to discuss your program choice.
+Schedule a meeting with an Education Abroad Coordinator to discuss your program choice.
 We'll guide you through the process of making sure it's possible to use your financial aid, retain your full-time enrollment status, and transfer earned credit back to UNL.

 UNL has affiliation agreements with several study abroad providers.
 Affiliated providers often offer UNL students the chance to apply for additional scholarships, and they may waive certain fees and requirements.
 Affiliated providers include: AIFS, AIU, CEA, CIEE, GlobaLinks, IES Abroad, IFSA-Butler, and ISA.